MicrosoftDocs/OfficeDocs-SharePoint/migration/Fileshare-to-ODSP-migration-guide.md

 **Self service**

 The benefit for self-service migration is that you have full control over your process and timing, and you determine the pace of migration.
-Microsoft provides the SharePoint Migration Tool (SPMT)  free of charge and you will be able to leverage your own IT resources rather than having to invest in outside expertise.
+Microsoft provides the [SharePoint Migration Tool](https://aka.ms/spmt-ga-page)  free of charge and you will be able to leverage your own IT resources rather than having to invest in outside expertise.